eventespresso/event-espresso-core/readme.txt

 **Developers, [find us on Github](http://evts.io/1qRJDrk)**

+= August 17, 2015 =

+**New Features:**

+* Add support for the Event Espresso 4 Promotions & Discount Codes add-on.
+* Datetime System Improvements
+* Localize Date Picker in Ticket and Datetime Editor
+* Add an event_meta shortcode to the message templates
+* Remove old fixes from config loading

+**Enhancements:**

+* Enhance the checkout, registration and transaction views to increase line item detail introduced with Promotions add-on
+* Remove Update Payment Options button for Not Approved Registrations
+* Added a Messages shortcode to print ticket amount including taxes or surcharges

+**Bugfixes:**

+* More General fix to avoid unserialized model object issues
+* EE_Error called incorrectly from EEH_Debug_Tools
+* “Add State” button always right after state question input
+* Fix form System validation errors
+* Fix PHP docs and type hinting in Request Handler and add get_current_page_permalink() method

+= August 11, 2015 =

+**Bugfixes:**

+* Fix stuck Payment Information section on Thank You Page after Registration Checkout
+* Wrap ‘tiny-text’ output in a WP_Debug check
+* Fix shortcodes not being removed from the saved `post_shortcodes` config when they are removed from a post
+* Fix RECIPIENT_ANSWER_* shortcode output in the Ticket List section
+* Fix editing/removing a payment immediately after applying it
+* Fix Transaction -> Payment Details not updating when a payment is removed
+* Fix the ‘Registrations to Apply payment to’ section not updating to show Paid registrations unless the page is refreshed
+* Fix [RECIPIENT_REG_CODE] output
+* Fix errant tag added by CssToInlineStyles library
+* Fix pagination calculation for EEH_Template::get_paging_html
+* Verify EE_Datetime object in EE_Ticket::date_range()
+* Fix de-registering an add-on failing to remove any registered cpts and/or taxonomies by that add-on
+* Fix incorrect method call for get_model() in get_field_or_extra_meta and set_field_or_extra_meta (EE_Base_Class)
+* Merge pull request to fix method EE_Attendee::get_most_recent_registration_for_event()

+**Enhancements:**

+* Set doing_it_wrong() error type
+* Add interfaces for Object Collections and Object Repositories
+* Create EE_Object_Collection class and refactor EE_Object_Repository to extend it
+* Reset Permalink after Duplicated Event Title is Edited
+* Merge Pull Request for fixing add new attendee route
+* Add new getters and setters for EE_Base_Class that extends data into extra meta dynamically
+* Add generate_unique_token() function to EEH_URL
+* Improve name of third parameter for EE_Base_Class::_add_relation_to()

+= July 13, 2015 =

+**Bugfixes:**

+* Remove failed transactions from paging
+* Fix some html tags getting stripped when saving event category descriptions
+* Fix Catchable fatal error: Argument 2 passed to EEH_Parse_Shortcodes::parse_line_item_list_template() must be an instance of EE_Line_Item, null given
+* Fix issue in Payment Methods validation that occurs when URLs to unverified SSL pages are still valid URLs
+* Update the Registrations Report query to include datetimes for trashed tickets

+**Enhancements:**

+* Update reCAPTCHA library
+* Remove EE critical pages as options from WP > Settings > Reading’s Front page displays settings

+= July 7, 2015 =

+**Bugfixes:**

+* Allow white space at beginning and end of event registration form text fields to prevent validation errors
+* Use simple HTML validation for vanilla textareas and full HTML validation for HTML textareas
+* Fix Multi Event Registration cart so it doesn’t allow adding more tickets allowed per event per order
+* Fix JavaScript error on Thank You page when clicking the resend message link

+= July 3, 2015 =

+**Bugfixes:**

+* Fix the stuck loading payment information spinner on the Thank You page that occurs after selecting the invoice payment
+* Fix transaction incomplete after PayPal IPN although registration and payment approved
+* Add unique user agent to PayPal IPN validation response to possibly avoid 500 error on PayPal’s server

+= July 1, 2015 =

+**Bugfixes:**

+* Fix ticket_selector.css so it loads on a post with the ESPRESSO_EVENTS shortcode on it
+* Ensure that Session Transient IDs are truncated prior to retrieving
+* Fix ee_config not updating when you change the Registration checkout page setting in the Critical Pages tab
+* Remove necessity of “ee_read_private_events” to see private events in the event list table
+* Fix total item count (and the pagination results) when filtering active status events on the event list table
+* Fix the usage of an incorrect timestamp for the “active status” queries
+* Fix conditional in use for [TOTAL_OWING] shortcode parsing in EE_Transaction_Shortcodes
+* Fix caf dependency in decaf context for question_list and question shortcodes

+**Enhancements:**

+* Change Payment Method textareas to use Full HTML validation strategy, and add “p” tag to Simple HTML validation strategy
+* Make sure Decaf shows maintenance notice

+= June 25, 2015 =

+**Bugfix:**

+Fix PayPal IPN response when the a refund is processed from the PayPal account

+= May 12, 2015 =

+* Fix misplaced ID field for help tour for questions admin page
+* Fix event editor’s usage of moment.js
+* Fix js calculations when manually applying/deleting a payment on a transaction when commas are used as decimal separators
+* Make ‘Amount:’ required on the apply payment model
+* Fix Registrations -> Reports including ‘Incomplete’ registrations
+* Skeleton payment method update
+* When getting billing input values, include subsections, and display them in the billing section
+* Fix forms strategies for when they aren’t arrays

 = May 4, 2015 =
 Security updates (may the fourth be with you), added a positive reviews meta box, and some minor text updates.